Amin-Cheribet/pomodoro-vsc/README.md

 # Pomodoro

-A Pomodoro extension for vsc with sound notifications.
+A Pomodoro extension for vsc with audio / sound notifications.

-Please note that this is an in-development extension.
 ## Features

 - Play sounds to announe the start of work cycle or break.